 Personalized marketing is giving personal assistance to your online customers through targeted content.

-In the above case, if you reach the prospect at the right time & cater personalized content— either through emails, texts, push notifications or any other targeted marketing campaign— you’ll most likely grab the low-hanging fruit and convert him.
+In the above case, if you reach the prospect at the right time & cater personalized content— then you can expect them to come back to you.
+You only need solid email marketing strategies and some part of crazy execution to digital marketing trends such as live streaming or social media marketing .
+Once you’re there, you’ll most likely grab the low-hanging fruit and convert him.

 Wondering where you can apply personalization?
 Honestly, there’s no dead-end.